Y4rd13/Ethical-Hacking/README.md

 ### ⚙️ Import custom proxy to proxychains

-_Note: Netherlands have great privacy policy, so you can use them.
+_💡Note: Netherlands have great privacy policy, so you can use them.
 Same with Germany._

 For example, go to (and copy a proxy):